bloominstituteoftechnology/web-module-challenge-array-methods-and-callbacks/README.md

 ## Advanced JavaScript

 ## Array Methods and Callbacks
-*Note*: Please add the LIVE server extension to your visual studio code and use it for this project. https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer - this will make viewing your data easier.
+*Note*: Please add the LIVE server extension to your visual studio code and use it for this project. https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer - you will not be able to view this data in the browser or see your console logs without it.

 ## Objectives

-- Array Methods - demonstrate ability to use `.forEach` `.map` `.reduce` `.filter` and describe their use cases
+- Array Methods - demonstrate ability to use `.forEach()` `.map()` `.reduce()` `.filter()` and describe their use cases
 - Callbacks - demonstrate the proper use a of a callback function by passing a function to another function as a parameter

 ## Introduction